Angular bispectrum of matter number counts in cosmic structures

 \section{Acknowledgements}

 The numerical results presented here have been achieved using the Vienna Scientific Cluster (VSC) and the Centre de Calcul de l’IN2P3 (CC-IN2P3).
 We thank Bartjan van Tent for sharing the binned bispectrum estimator code.
-TM thanks Vivian Poulin, Oliver Hahn and Ruth Durrer for support and many helpful discussions.
+TM thanks Ruth Durrer, Oliver Hahn and Vivian Poulin for support and many helpful discussions.
 TM is supported by funding from the European Research Council (ERC) under the European Union’s HORIZON-ERC-2022 (grant agreement no.\ 101076865).
 ED acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No.~863929; project title “Testing the law of gravity with novel large-scale structure observables”).
 The work of JA is supported by the Swiss National Science Foundation.

 \paragraph{Note added} After the initial version of this paper has been submitted, a related study appeared on arXiv \citep{Villey:2025xfz}, which provides a new calculation of observables up to second order.